awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 ## AWS Lambda

 AWS Lambda Functions are used throughout the solution.
-You pay for the requests to, and execution time of these functions.
+You pay for the requests to, and execution time of, these functions.
 Functions execute when using the solution web interface, API, and when a deletion job runs.

 [AWS Lambda Pricing]